CSA Policy Pathways Conference

 Dr. Alexandra T. Greenhill is one of the leading physicians in digital health innovation, TEDx speaker and one of the co-editors of the “AI in Clinical Medicine” book (Wiley, 2023).
 She is an ER and family medicine doctor, and has practiced in Quebec, Ontario and BC.
 Dr. Greenhill is the Founder CEO and Chief Medical Officer of Careteam Technologies, a next-generation care platform enabling health teams to support patients with complex health issues along the journey from symptoms to diagnosis to treatment.
 She is also on the Board of the Canadian Institute for Health Information (CIHI) and Cancer Research Society, as well as the Board Chair of Physician Innovators.
 Dr. Greenhill is adept at translating digital developments into meaningful advancements to help people live life well.
 She believes entrepreneurship and technology hold the answers to the greatest issues we face today, including in health care – where the increasing complexity leads to confusion and costs and a huge and growing gap between what is possible and what is happening.
 After having implemented health innovation at scale, she now leads and advises Canada’s most promising technology companies.
 Dr.Greenhill’s work has received many recognitions, including Top 40 under 40, Startup Canada’s Woman Entrepreneur of the Year Award, WXN Top 100 Most Powerful Women in Canada and Queen Elizabeth II Diamond Jubilee Medal of Service.
 Dr. Greenhill’s work has not only benefited the medical community but has also positively impacted the lives of countless patients.
 Her profound expertise continues to drive transformative change in the healthcare sector, fostering a brighter, more technologically-empowered future for health.

-Dr. Andrew Boozary
+Dr. Andrew Boozary, MD MPP

 Carla Velastegui